 Neither early stage nor metastatic breast cancer symptoms always include lumps (most often not painful) in the breast.
 However, most patients usually feel a tumor in the breast or in the axilla region (under the armpit).
 Retracted nipple is another common symptom of both early stage and metastatic breast cancer.

 Other symptoms of metastatic breast cancers depend on which part of the body cancer has spread to.
 Followings are most commonly experienced symptoms of metastatic breast cancer:

 - Persistent cough, chest pain, breathing problems (if cancer spreads to lungs)

 - Nausea, lack of appetite, indigestion, jaundice, fatigue, edema, weight loss (if cancer spreads to liver)

 - Headache, blurred or double vision, memory loss (if cancer spreads to brain)

-Many leading cancer hospitals in Kolkata offer targeted therapy, endocrine therapy and immunotherapy to the metastatic breast cancer patients and Saroj Gupta Cancer Centre and Research Institute is one of them.
+Many leading breast cancer hospitals in Kolkata offer targeted therapy, endocrine therapy and immunotherapy to the metastatic breast cancer patients and Saroj Gupta Cancer Centre and Research Institute is one of them.